Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 To answer this verbal test question, we need to first examine what each statement says.
 If we take statement A ‘Gil likes Tim’s car colour’ and combine it with statement D ‘Gil likes only red cars’ then those alone prove that Tim has a red car.
 The logic is that if Gil likes only red cars (D) and he likes Tim’s car colour (A) then Tim’s car must be red.

-1. 3.
 ‘List of Words’ or ‘Word Association’ style Verbal Test questions:

-Let's examine the following example test question:
+Let's examine the following verbal test question example:

 Which are the two odd-ones out?